andracs/bridging-sustainability/manuscript/0-Introduction.md

 2. Migrate to codeberg
 3. Overvej contribution - hvordan?
 Contributors...
 4. This work is licensed under CC BY-NC 4.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nc/4.0/
-5. There is always a more urgent problem: covid, war, tarifs...
+5. +There is always a more urgent problem: covid, war, tarifs...
 What if we obliged our politicians, that they should always thrive to support sustinable development?
 Sustainable healthcare, sustainable warfare, sustainable  economy
-6. ...
+6. Se "Rester som måske kan bruges"
+7. + Digital transition vs transformation
 %%
 # Getting started